-Approximately 6,000m of the Resource Definition drill program has been undertaken to date.
-The RC and diamond drill program is designed to infill and extend the identified mineralisation, demonstrate the scale of the mineralised systems, and to better understand the controls on mineralisation over both Areas A and D. The program is aimed to be completed within this current field season, ending late June early July.
+The Resource definition drilling program has now been completed.
+Analytical results from the drill samples are expected to be returned progressively over the remainder of the quarter.
+The drill program was designed to infill and extend the identified mineralisation, demonstrate the scale of the mineralised systems and to better understand the controls on mineralisation over both Areas A and D.